Water Quality Reports

 Pine Meadow Mutual Water

-The Drinking Water Source Protection Plan for Pine Meadow Mutual Water is available for your review.
+The Drinking Water Source Protection Plan for The Pine Meadow Mutual Water Company is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Our sources are located in remote and protected areas and have a low level of susceptibility to potential contamination sources.
-We have also developed management strategies to further protect our water sources from contamination.
+Our sources have been determined to have a medium level of susceptibility from potential contamination sources.
+We have also developed management strategies to further protect our sources from contamination.
 Please contact us if you have questions or concerns about our source protection plan.

 There are many connections to our water distribution system.
 When connections are properly installed and maintained, the concerns are very minimal.
-However, unapproved, and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
+However, unapproved and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
 A cross connection may let polluted water or even chemicals mingle into the water supply system when not properly protected.
 This not only compromises the water quality but can also affect your health.
 So, what can you do?
 Do not make or allow improper connections at your homes.
 Even that unprotected garden hose lying in the puddle next to the driveway is a cross connection.
 The unprotected lawn sprinkler system after you have fertilized or sprayed is also a cross connection.
 When the cross connection is allowed to exist at your home, it will affect you and your family first.
-If you would like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.
+If you’d like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.

 In the following table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we have provided the following definitions: